-As at June 30, 2013, the Company did not have sufficient capital resources to meet its desired sales and development programs for fiscal 2014.
-The Company raised \$11,225,287 during fiscal 2013 with most of the funds being used to acquire and commercialize the Prolieve technology, and reduce liabilities.
-The cash burn rate is expected to be about \$450,000 per month for the next six months.
+As at December 31, 2013, the Company did not have sufficient capital resources to meet its desired sales and development programs for fiscal 2014.
+The Company raised USD \$3,540,000 in December 2013, and \$11,225,287 during fiscal

+2013 with most of the funds being used to acquire and commercialize the Prolieve technology, and reduce liabilities.

-On August 8, 2013, the Company announced a non-brokered private placement of up to \$6,000,000 worth of units (the Units) at a price of \$10,000 per Unit (the Offering).
+On December 17, 2013, the Company extended its previously announced a non-brokered private placement in order to close the balance of the \$6,000,000 worth of units (the Units) at a price of \$10,000 per Unit (the Offering).
 Each Unit consists of (i) redeemable promissory notes, bearing 8% annual interest payable on a quarterly basis (Notes), which are convertible into common shares (Common Shares) at a conversion price of \$0.25 per Common Share, and which are payable 36 months after the closing of the Offering; and (ii) 20,000 Common Share purchase warrants ("Series C Warrants").
 Each Series C Warrant will entitle the holder to purchase one additional Common Share at a price of \$0.30 per Common Share for a period of 36 months following the completion of the Offering.